Drive sales on autopilot with ecommerce-focused features

 - The type of image zoom plugin the store uses

-Typically, the minimum resolution you should aim for with your WooCommerce product images is 800px x 800px.
-The maximum recommended resolution should be no higher than 1000px x 1000px.
+Typically, the minimum resolution you should aim for with your WooCommerce product images is 800 x 800 pixels.
+The maximum recommended resolution should be no higher than 1000 x 1000 pixels.

-However, for better quality, you should aim as high as possible.
+However, for better quality, you should aim as high as possible when setting the WooCommerce product image size.

 Note how you can edit the dimensions of your product images in WooCommerce:

 There are several types of images for WooCommerce, each with its own optimal size.
-These include:
+Here’s a table showing the recommended image sizes for WooCommerce online stores.

 Thumbnail image